top of page

 LAST HOUR

-SuperCaff gel 30g carbs + Blackcurrant HydroMix 40g carbs & 80mg BCAA+ blend booster
+SuperCaff gel 30g carbs + Blackcurrant HydroMix 40g carbs & (80mg BCAA+) for boosting.

 CYCLIST: